scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 (This is another example of duality, in this case between returning a value and calling a continuation.)

 Let's see how this works.
-We'll start with a simple example written in the normal style, also known as direct style.
+We'll start with a simple example written in the normal style, also known as **direct style**.

 ```scala mdoc:silent
 (1 + 2) * 3